 Blenders can substitute for food processors in almost any chopping or pureeing task.
 Less expensive, less powerful blenders may not be able to grind dry ingredients like beans, and either a higher-performing blender or food processor will be needed.

 Blenders may yield more liquid when chopping some foods than food processors.
-This can be handled by straining the chopped items or by blending smaller portions to reduce the liquid created.
+This can be handled by straining the chopped items, by blending smaller portions to reduce the liquid created, or by adjusting the blender settings.

 Hot liquids are a weak spot for most liquids, and can actually be dangerous if the lid blows off.
 For these, using a food processor or other tool is recommended.